cognizone/ng-cognizone/README.md

 ## Migrating from v2 to v3

 - JsonModel and related types, services and utilities have been moved to @cognizone/json-model, so this library need to be added and imports need to be adapted
+- `JsonModel::@context` is now typed as `TypedResourceContext`, which is completely different from the previous typing.
+If ever you were using `rootUri` or `isNew`, you will need to find another way to get that info.